 Build Trust Immediately

-It takes only 50 milliseconds for online viewers to make a judgment about something they see online and our minds process visuals 60,000 times faster than words.
+First impressions matter — it only takes up to 0.05 seconds for online viewers to make a judgment about something they see online.
 Use your well-designed landing page to build trust immediately with potential consumers and funnel that trust immediately into action.

 Move Targets Through the Funnel Efficiently